All Episodes

 All aviators at the time were giving chlorine pills to

-break into the water to keep sharks away, so Jeff
+break into the water to keep sharks away.
+So Jeff

 broke his as he swam and swam and swam.
 It

-would take six hours of swimming for Jeff to reach shore.
+would take six hours of swimming for Jeff to reach shore,

-Dusk settling into full darkness, the stars coming out, and
+dusk settling into full darkness, the stars coming out, and

 an unknowable amount of swimming left to do, but he

+kept going.
 Finally he reached the shore.
+He pulled himself

-from the sky.
-He was an enemy territory.
+He was an enemy terary.

 Now I knew enough to get off the beach and